-Also known as a higher education administrator, a dean of students provides social programs and support for students at colleges and universities.
-Successful deans of students collaborate with different departments, stay up to date on relevant student resources and work directly with students.
+A dean of students oversees social programs and support for students at colleges and universities.
+Successful deans of students collaborate with different departments, stay up to date on relevant student resources, and work directly with students.
 Education and experience requirements for this position vary, but many deans of students possess an advanced degree and have worked their way up from lower-level positions.

 |Required Education||Master's or doctoral degree in education administration or similar field|